outde-xyz/website/content/Discussions/2019-06-07_graf_surprising-theorems.md

 ---

 <!-- START_SUMMARY_BLOCK -->
-Time for a quick break from the feature saga.
+Time for a quick break from the on-going feature saga.
 A [recent post on the Computational Complexity blog](https://blog.computationalcomplexity.org/2019/06/what-happened-to-surprising-theorems.html) laments that theorems in complexity theory have become predictable.
 Even when a hard problem is finally solved after decades of research, the answer usually goes in the expected direction.
 Gone are the days of results that come completely out of left field.